kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 :func:`cappr.llama_cpp.classify.predict_examples`

-.. warning:: I haven't evaluated CAPPr on completion strings which are longer than 15
+.. warning:: CAPPr hasn't been evaluated on completion strings which are longer than 15
              tokens.
-Consider this domains uncharted and risky for CAPPr.
+Consider this domain uncharted and risky for CAPPr.

 Yes-No
 ~~~~~~

 Sometimes, your task can be framed as a yes or no question.

-Here's an example of a
+Here's an example of a successful format for instruction-trained models, which was
-successful format for instruction-trained models, which was pulled from `this demo
+pulled from `this demo
 <https://github.com/kddubey/cappr/blob/main/demos/openai/raft/ade.ipynb>`_:

 .. code:: python